Lucile-S/Exploration_info_pdf/README.md

 For each query topic a csv file was created to store the abstract and the metadata of each publications.
-Those csv files can be find in the `Abstracts/` folder.
+Those csv files can be find in the ``Publication_clustering/Abstracts/` folder.

 Around 4800 abstracts were collected in total by running `Publication_clustering/scraping_abstract_pubmed.py`.

 ## 1. Preprocessing
 - Combine all csv files into a unique dataframe,
 - Remove duplicate and missing abstracts,
-- remove punctuaitons and stopwords,
+- remove punctuations and stopwords,
-- tokenizing and lemmatize,
+- tokenize and lemmatize,
-- Save as `Processed_Abstracts.csv`
+- save as `Processed_Abstracts.csv`

 The preprocessing was performed by running `Publication_clustering/data_processing.py`.

 ## 1. Represent each abstracts as a vector
-Each abstract is transformed into a feature vector using Term Frequency–inverse Document Frequency (TF-IDF).
+Each abstract was transformed into a feature vector using Term Frequency–inverse Document Frequency (TF-IDF).